 But for married couples, the law eliminates the file-and-suspend strategy for those born after Jan.
 2, 1954.
 That strategy enabled a higher-earning spouse to file at full retirement age and immediately suspend benefits, allowing his or her own benefits to continue to grow 8 percent a year until age 70.
 Meanwhile, the lower-earning spouse could collect a spousal benefit.

-David Cechanowicz, director of education for Social Security Timing, explains that by eliminating file and suspend, the new law encourages higher-earning men to file early so their spouses can also file early, causing them to miss out on delayed retirement credits.
+David Cechanowicz, director of education for Social Security Timing, says that by eliminating file-and-suspend, the new law encourages higher-earning men to file early so their spouses can also file early, causing them to miss out on delayed retirement credits.

 “There are going to be a lot of households where you are pitting the future spousal benefit for a widow against the immediate cash flow needs of the family,” Cechanowicz says.
 “This is a very anti-female law and it is really going to hurt lower-earning women.”

 5 of 7

 Matthew Allen, co-founder and CEO of Social Security Advisors, says survivors need to understand their personal situation and make appropriate choices.
 What worked for your friend or family member may not be your best option, he says.

 For instance, many lower-earning survivors find it advantageous to take their worker’s benefit first and then switch to a survivor benefit at full retirement age, when it reaches its maximum value.
 But Allen says that high earners — often men who outlive their spouses — sometimes overlook the better option for them, which is to take their lower-earning spouse’s benefit first.

 “It can be very beneficial for him to take that survivor benefit early and then switch over to his own worker benefit when he has accumulated the maximum delayed retirement credits,” Allen says.
 Delayed retirement credits accrue up to age 70 for a person’s own work history.

 Remember your ex-spouse(s)